furqancodes/snowflake-csv-parser/readme.md

   ```

 ## Configuration
-1. Create a env file in the project root with the structure mentioned in .env.example file.
+1. Create an `.env` file in the project root with the structure mentioned in the `.env.example` file.

 ## Usage
 1. Place your CSV files in the `dist/data` directory.